-Located in the highlands of Nagano Prefecture, Shiga Kogen is divided into two areas that are joined at Hasuike.
-The southern area leads to the top of the 2305 m tall Mount Yokote and has ski runs and hot springs along the way to the summit.
+Located in the highlands of Nagano Prefecture, Shiga Kogen is divided into two areas that are joined at a central intersection near the Shiga Kogen Yamanoeki bus stop.
+The southern area leads to the top of the 2305 meter tall Mount Yokote and has ski runs and hot springs along the way to the summit.

-Lift tickets cost 5000 yen (plus a 500 yen deposit that is refunded when you return your IC card lift pass) and give you access to all of the resorts in Shiga Kogen.
-Most of the ski areas are connected such that you can easily travel between them on ski or snowboard; however, there is also a shuttle bus that serves the resorts from December to early May (free for lift ticket holders).
+Lift tickets cost 5600 yen and give you access to all of the resorts in Shiga Kogen.
+Most of the ski areas are connected such that you can easily travel between them on ski or snowboard; however, there is also a free shuttle bus that connects the various resorts during the ski season.

-Accommodation is provided by the many hotels located throughout the area, especially around Hasuike.
+Accommodation is provided by the many hotels located throughout the area, especially around the central intersection.
 Shiga Kogen does not have much of a town, so after ski activities usually take place at the hotel.
 Entertainment can also be found at the nearby hot spring resort towns of Shibu Onsen and Yudanaka Onsen or the Jigokudani Monkey Park, whose wild monkeys bathe in natural hot springs.

 There is approximately one bus per hour from Yudanaka Station to Shiga Kogen, stopping at Shibu Onsen shortly after leaving Yudanaka.
 In Shiga Kogen, all buses stop at the Shiga Kogen Yamanoeki bus stop (30 minutes, 850 yen) to make a connection with a bus bound for southern Shiga Kogen and before continuing on to Oku Shiga Kogen.